Groups

 When a group is assigned to a project, all members of the group automatically get **Member** access to that project.
 Group-assigned users appear in a separate **Via groups** section in the project's members list.

-Because a user can belong to multiple groups, project access via groups is a union — a user keeps access as long as they are in **any** assigned group.
-To revoke a user's group-based access to a project, either remove them from every assigned group that grants that access, or unassign the group from the project in [Organization Settings → Groups](https://app.cogram.com/dashboard/settings/admin/groups).
+Because a user can belong to multiple groups, project access via groups is a union: a user keeps access as long as they are in **any** assigned group.
+To revoke a user's group-based access to a project, either remove them from every assigned group that grants that access, or unassign the group from the project in [Group Management](https://app.cogram.com/dashboard/settings/group/all).

 ---